 ‘The danger is that’s a very London-centric position.
 That is not the way people see it outside London.
 London is very different: it is a cosmopolitan city and has high levels of immigration.
 It has that history.
 It is not the way many other parts of the UK are.

 ‘People see it very differently in Labour-supporting areas of the north of England, for example.
-We have to be very careful that we don’t drive our supporters into the arms of UKIP.
+We have to be very careful that we don’t drive our supporters into the arms of Ukip.
 When I was on the doorstep in June, a lot of people said: ‘We’re voting out, Mr Jones, but, don’t worry, we’re still Labour.’
-What I don’t want is for those people to jump to voting UKIP.’
+What I don’t want is for those people to jump to voting Ukip.’

 Exactly.
-(Except they already are.)
+(Except they already were.)

 Writing in the Guardian, Burnham said that Labour’s collective failure to tackle concerns over jobs, wages, housing and education linked to migration contributed to the loss of the referendum.

 Burnham spoke of a ‘growing class divide‘, with middle-class Labour Remain voters looking down on those who voted Leave as ‘uneducated or xenophobic‘.